 - It is illegal to use recorded or electronically amplified calls, or use motorized or electronic turkey decoys.

-- Fluorescent orange is not required for hunting turkeys.
+- Daylight fluorescent color clothing is not required for hunting turkeys.
 However, turkey hunters are encouraged to wear it as a precaution.
 Successful turkey hunters are also encouraged to put an orange ribbon on the turkey when carrying it out of the woods.
 See Hunting Safety Tips for a guide to courteous and safe turkey hunting.

 Turkey Hunting Devices and Regulations

-- Shotguns used for turkey hunting may not have a magazine and chamber capable of holding more than 3 shells total.
+- Shotguns used for turkey hunting may not have a magazine and chamber capable of holding more than three shells total.

-- In the Spring Season, Jr. Hunt Days, and Winter Season, hunters may only use shotguns (loaded with #4 shot or smaller), crossbows, vertical bows , or air guns that shoot arrows or bolts.
+- During the Junior Turkey Hunting Days, Spring Season and Winter Season, hunters may only use shotguns (loaded with #4 shot or smaller), crossbows, air guns that shoot arrows or bolts or vertical bows.

-- In the Fall Season, turkey hunters may only use rifles, handguns, shotguns (loaded with #4 shot or smaller or a solid, single projectile), crossbows, vertical bows, or air guns that shoot bullets, arrows, or bolts.
+- In the Fall Season, turkey hunters may only use air guns (that shoot arrows, bolts or bullets), crossbows, handguns, shotguns (loaded with #4 shot or smaller or a solid, single projectile), rifles or vertical bows.

 Other Hunting Device Regulations